FarronF/limerick-council-meetings/meetings/2021/07/15-Monthly Meeting of Municipal District of Cappamore_Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore-Kilmallock - 17th June 2021.md

 works be carried out such as a staggered junction at Patrickswell Cross roads on the L1140

-Herbertstown to Holy Cross road.”---
+Herbertstown to Holy Cross road.”
+---
 4

 The motion was proposed by Councillor Teefy, seconded by Councillor Mitchell and agreed.